wp-plugins/wp-e-commerce-predictive-search/readme.txt

 Upgrade now for pipe separator in product title bug fix plus compatibility with WP v3.7.1

 = 2.0.8 =
-Upgrade now for 1 very important bug fix and 1 new feature Ð option to show product prices in drop down.

 = 2.0.7 =
 Update now for new 'View Docs' quick reference feature and 2 SSL bug fixes.